Grêmio FBPA: Valdir Espinosa and the Intercontinental Cup 1983

 In 1989, Grêmio won the first Copa do Brasil, a Brazilian knockout cup featuring football teams from all around the country.
 After humiliating Flamengo with a 6–1 win in the second leg of the semi-finals, Grêmio defeated Sport Recife in the final, with a 0–0 draw in Recife and a 2–1 win in Porto Alegre.

 In 1991, after a poor season, Grêmio was relegated for the first time to the Brazilian Second Division but gained immediate promotion back to the Campeonato Brasileiro's elite the following season (1993).
 After this return to form, 1994 saw Grêmio win its second Copa do Brasil, defeating Ceará in the two-leg final (0–0 and 1–0), the solitary goal scored by striker Nildo.
 This win kickstarted the club's Tokyo Project.

-On 11 December 1994, Grêmio had to play three matches in a single day during the 1994 Campeonato Gaúcho, with kick-off times of 2PM, 4PM, and 6PM, due to their extensive schedule.
-They won two and drew the third match, using a total of 34 different players.
+On 11 December 1994, due a bloated and extensive schedule, Grêmio had to play three matches in a single day at the Olímpico Monumental during the 1994 Campeonato Gaúcho.
+These matches began at 2 p.m., 4 p.m., and 8 p.m. against Aimoré, Santa Cruz, and Brasil de Pelotas respectively.
+They drew the first match and won the other two, using a total of 34 different players from the first team, reserves and academy.
+The matches had a small public attendance of 758 fans — 247 paying.
+The matches were also played in temperatures of 45 C in the summer heat of Porto Alegre.